jsbrn/Spellbound/README.md

 ###### Packaging

-I don't have Maven configured to do automatic packaging.
-But you should be able to find an option in your preferred IDE to bundle all the dependencies into a single jar file, or add them to the classpath and link separately.
+Run `mvn package` to generate a jar file with all the dependencies and natives bundled within it, located in `/target`.

 ###### Contribution Guidelines